Skip to content

 Recovery after a traction alopecia hair transplant

 After a hair transplant for traction alopecia, it will take some time for your hair to grow.
-This is because the transplanted hair follicles must fully adjust and fit in properly in their new environment before they can start growing just like the other hairs.
-Generally, it can take up to 3 months before you begin to notice any significant hair growth.
+This is because the transplanted hair follicles must fully adjust in their new environment before they can start growing, just like the other hairs.
+Generally, it can take up to 4 months before you begin to notice any significant hair growth.
 You can see a full timeline of growth following a hair transplant in our hair transplant timeline.

 Commonly, patients find that their transplanted hair falls out after a few weeks following surgery.
 This is considered a natural part of post-hair transplant processes.